dynamoose/dynamoose/Readme.md

 **createRequired**: boolean

 If true, required attributes will be filled with their default values on update (regardless of you specifying them for the update).
-Defaults to true.
+Defaults to false.

 **updateTimestamps**: boolean